VeganEngineer/GAN/README.md

 http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/t10k-labels-idx1-ubyte.gz

-3. Create a new folder folder "MNIST_Fashion" in your project
+3. Create a new folder "MNIST_Fashion" in your project (in the same directory as the GAN.py and input_data.py files)
-4. Place the 4 files in the same folder as the GAN and input_data files.
+4. Place the 4 files in the folder